 The good news is that there are very clear and stringent rules about what qualifies as a mathematical proof.
 Two economists may debate vigorously about economic truth: One could make a case that raising taxes would improve the economy, while the other one might argue that lowering them would have that effect.
 A prosecution lawyer might try to convince a jury that the accused broke the law, while a defence lawyer would argue that he didn't.
-In contrast, mathematicians overwhelmingly agree about what is true and what is false: Every claim must come with a proof.
-A mathematician with sufficient training in his or her specialty ought to be able to verify the correctness of the claimed proof (or to spot a mistake if the proof is incorrect).1
+In contrast, mathematicians do not have unsettled debates about the truth of propositions.
+(Mathematicians do argue about all sorts of things, it is just that the truth of propositions is not one of them.)
+If a proposition is claimed to be true, it better come with a proof.
+Any mathematician with sufficient training in his or her specialty ought to be able to verify the correctness of the claimed proof.

-While verifying the correctness of a proof is a skill you can master with some effort and self-discipline, creating proofs is a completely different story.
-Mathematics is full of propositions that noone knows how to prove.
+While verifying the correctness of a proof is a skill you can master with some effort and selfdiscipline, creating proofs is a completely different story.
+Mathematics is full of propositions that nobody knows how to prove.
 For some, like Goldbach's conjecture, the search for a proof has been going on for hundreds of years.
 In 1998 the Clay Mathematics Institute collected seven famous propositions and offered a 1 million US Dollar prize for each proof.
 So far only one has been proven.
 (The prize money was refused.)